PAST Logo Palo Alto Stanford Heritage

 Advocacy History and Architecture Articles Master Index to Houses Resources Join / Donate

-If you think your home was built in 1924 please contact us so we can complete the necessary research.
+Unfortunately, we are not able to present centennial plaques to owners of 100 year old buildings, houses and commercial structures, because the manufacturer of the plaques is no longer in business.
+We regret this lapse, but are searching for a replacement vendor, so we are still collecting information on centennial homes.
 As more and more homes were built since the early 1920's, we are faced with an expanding pool of homes every year.
-Identifying centennial homes becomes more complicated as it was not unusual to move houses from one location to another.
-This was easily done before the post–WWII housing boom of tract housing featuring slab foundations.
+Identifying centennial homes becomes more complicated as it was not unusual to move houses from one location to another before the post–WWII housing boom of tract housing featuring slab foundations.

-The Spring 2024 PAST News in available here.
+The Fall 2024 PAST News is available here.

 PAST's mission is to promote the importance of preserving the historic architecture, neighborhoods, and character of greater Palo Alto and Stanford areas.
 This event is celebrated every May during the National Trust for Historic Preservation's Preservation Month.
 The theme for 2024 is "People Saving Places."